FOUNDER and CHAIRMAN OF THE BOARD

 Marty has worked in higher education for almost 30 years.
-He is currently the Vice President for Advancement at Transylvania University, a liberal arts college in Lexington, Kentucky.
+He is currently the Vice President for Advancement at the University of Tennessee Chattanooga.
 From 2005 through 2016, Marty served as Vice President for Advancement at Illinois Wesleyan University in Bloomington, Illinois.
 Under Marty’s leadership IWU completed the most successful comprehensive campaign in its history by raising over $141 million, exceeding the goal of $125 million.
 Previously, Marty was the VP for Advancement at his alma mater Ottawa University in Ottawa, Kansas.
 Marty continues to be actively involved in various civic organizations.

 Michele has more than 15 years of experience in Media Planning and Account Management at global advertising agencies in New York and Chicago, managing media and strategic communications for leading consumer brands.
 Michele has also managed a major commercial photography studio for over 10 years and, while raising three daughters, has volunteered extensively.
 Her volunteer work has included planning major fundraising events for Chicago-area nonprofit organizations and volunteering at PAWS, a local no kill animal shelter.
 Michele earned a B.A. in Political Science from Brown University.

 * --- Indicates former Governing Board members.

 If you know someone who would complement our other Board members and their skill sets, we welcome your suggestions.
 Please contact us by email or phone (see below).